burlachenkok/exploring-python3/python3-note.md

 ## Cython

 [Cython](https://cython.readthedocs.io/en/latest/index.html) is Python with C data types.
 Official documentation: https://cython.readthedocs.io/en/latest/index.html.

 Cython has two major use cases:
 1. Extending the CPython interpreter with fast binary modules.
 2. Interfacing Python code with external C libraries.

 Almost any piece of Python code is also valid Cython code.
 Usually, the speedups are between **2x** to **1000x**.
-It depends on how much you use the Python interpreter compared to situations where your code is in C/C++ Libraries.
+And actually it depends on how much you use the Python interpreter compared to situations where your code is in C or C++ Libraries.

+> By the way, the notion of low-level and high-level is pretty vague.
+For people operating in the level of scripting languages, the level at which you create algorithms in C or C++ is considered informally as low-level.
+And for compilers writers C and C++ are already high level.
+Therefore notion of high (or low) level highly depends on context.

-There are two file types for Cython:
+There are two file types for [Cython](https://cython.org/):
 * `*.pyx` - something similar to C/C++ source files.
 * `*.pxd` - something similar to C-header files.

  PXD files are imported into PYX files with the `cimport` keyword.

-The files in Cython have several functions inside them:
+The files in [Cython](https://cython.org/) have several types of function definitions inside them:

-* `def-functions` - Python functions are defined using the def statement, as in Python.
-Only Python functions can be called from this function.
+* `def functions` - It is usual python functions, and they are defined using the usual (in context of Python) `def` statement, as in Python. **Restriction:** Only Python functions can be called from this function.

-* `cdef-functions` - C functions are defined using the new compare to Python `cdef` statement.
+* `cdef functions` - C-like functions are defined using the new `cdef` statement.
+It is not avaialble in Python.
 Within a Cython module, Python functions and C functions can call each other.

-* `cpdef-functions` - is a hybrid of `cdef` and `def`.
-It uses the faster C calling conventions when being called from other Cython codes and uses a Python interpreter when they are called from Python.
-Essentially it will create a C function and a wrapper for Python.
+* `cpdef functions` - is a hybrid of `cdef` and `def`.
+It uses the *faster C calling conventions* when being called from other Cython codes and uses a Python interpreter when they are called from Python.
+Essentially such functions have implicitly two interfaces:
+  * When they are called as a C function
+  * When they are called through the Python wrapper.

 During passing argument from `cdef` to `def` functions and vice versa there is an automatic type casting occurs: